ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma/cancer_model.rst

     - Relapsed and/or refractory multiple myeloma
     - Multiple myeloma that has ever relapsed.
 "Refractory" refers to relapse that happens during or shortly after termination of treatment.
+  * - ASCT
+    - Autologous stem cell transplantation
+    - A preferred treatment for multiple myeloma in which a patient has stem cells extracted, is given high-dose chemotherapy, and then receives an infusion of their own stem cells.
+      Not every patient with multiple myeloma is eligible for ASCT, and treatment strategy varies significantly between eligible and ineligible patients.

 Disease Overview
 ----------------